Tryphena yeboah.

 In a lot of ways, I have made my writing a practice of seeking, witnessing, and, especially meaningful to me, a means to learn more about myself, my relationships with others, and our world.
 There are all kinds of possibilities with a commitment like this—but the most rewarding outcome for me is the risky move toward finding out what I don’t know, even what I don’t wish to know and accept about myself.

 My work has appeared in Narrative Magazine, Commonwealth Writers, Lit Hub, etc. I have book reviews featured in the Los Angeles Review of Books & Chicago Review of Books.
-Currently, I live in Lincoln, where I'm a doctoral student at the University of Nebraska and the Assistant Fiction Co-Editor of Prairie Schooner.
+Currently, I live in Athens, where I'm an Assistant Professor of English and Creative Writing Director at Tennessee Wesleyan University.

 “Writing was the only work I did that was for myself and by myself.
 In the process, one exercises sovereignty in a special way.
 All sensibilities are engaged, sometimes simultaneously, sometimes sequentially.
 While I’m writing, all of my experience is vital and useful and possibly important.
 It may not appear in the work, but it is valuable.
 Writing gives me what I think dancers have on stage in their relation to gravity and space and time.
 It is energetic and balanced, fluid and in repose.
 And there is always the possibility of growth; I could never hit the highest note so I’d never have to stop.”